freeman0508/jlogger/README.md

 The roadmap in the future:
     1. Support configuration file to set properties such as log file number, size benchmark, datetime format;
     2. Support multi logger id in one process.
 User could output log message to special log file;

+Version 1.1:
+    1. Support configure properties by a Configer class.
+This class just init in process, cannot read configuration file now.
+        1.1 can configure MaxLogFileSize, MaxLogFileCount, LogID and LogFilePath mapping
+    2. Support multi log files by log id.
+So far just support only one log id "ROOT".
+        2.1 roll out log file by log id